-The student will be placed at APA for a fixed period with a review to return the student to College.
+The student will be placed at an "APA" for a fixed period of time, thereafter there would be a review and the student would return to College if appropriate.
 If at the review, the student is not ready to return to College, the fixed period may be extended.
-If the student fails his/her placement at APA, then the College may decide on permanent exclusion.
+If the student fails his/her placement at an "APA", then the College may decide on a permanent exclusion.

-When a student is reintegrated back to College from APA a meeting will be held with the parents and student and a Return to College Plan and Behaviour Contract will be written.
-The plan will include actions for the student to complete and what support the College will offer.
-The plan will be reviewed after six-week period.
+When a student is reintegrated back to College from an "APA" a meeting will be held with the parents and student and a Return to College Plan and Behaviour Contract will be written.
+The plan will include actions for the student to complete and detail the support the College will offer.
+The plan will be reviewed after a six-week period.
 If a student fails to honour the plan or contract, the student will be permanently excluded.